henrikingo/dsi/README.md

 * The above steps in long form: [Getting Started](docs/GettingStarted.md)
 * [Frequently Asked Questions](docs/FAQ.md)
 * DSI is a complex system with hundreds of configuration options.
 All of them are documented under [docs/config-specs/](docs/config-specs/).
+* [Our paper](https://arxiv.org/pdf/2004.08425.pdf) from [DBTest.io 2020](http://dbtest.io/) describes how we developed and used DSI to test MongoDB performance.
+  * The branch [mongodb-2020](https://github.com/henrikingo/dsi/tree/mongodb-2020) is a DSI version frozen in time to reflect the state of this project as described in that paper.
+(I've left MongoDB shortly after and removed some hard dependencies on infrastructure only available to MongoDB employees.)

 ## Navigating and using this repo